Alzheimer's and memories: Use mementos as cues

 Life is like a tapestry, woven from memories of people and events.
 Your unique tapestry reminds you of who you are, where you've been and what you've done.

-Early in the disease, individuals with Alzheimer's disease have difficulty making new memories, but memories from early in life are often relatively preserved.
-Sadly, Alzheimer's disease gradually takes these memories.
-If you're caring for a loved one who has Alzheimer's, you can help him or her manage the onset of memory loss by creating a tangible bank of memories.
-A memory box or bank might also help reduce feelings of depression, which can occur with dementia.
+People in the early stages of Alzheimer's disease and other dementias often have difficulty recalling recent events, but memories from early in life may remain.
+Sadly, Alzheimer's disease gradually takes these memories, too.
+If you're caring for someone with dementia you can help him or her manage the start of memory loss by creating a memory box or bank.

 Memories can be preserved in many ways.
 You can:

-- Keep an electronic or online folder with photos and mementos from your loved one's life, including photos of family members
+- Keep an electronic folder with photos of family members and pictures of mementos from the person's life

-- Write down descriptions of important events in your loved one's life
+- Write down descriptions of important events in the person's life

-- Create a scrapbook or special box with photos, newspaper clippings, letters, postcards, greeting cards, sketches, poetry and musical verses
+- Create a scrapbook or box with photos, newspaper clippings, letters, postcards, greeting cards, sketches, poetry or musical verses

 - Make a video or audio recording of personal stories